ACT is empirically-based and a powerful mindfulness-based therapy.

 Clients learn to stop struggling with their inner emotions and, instead, accept that these deeper feelings are appropriate responses to certain situations that should not prevent them from moving forward in their lives.
 With this understanding, clients begin to accept their issues and hardships and commit to making necessary changes, regardless of what is going on in their lives, and how they feel about it.
-ACT has been used effectively to help treat workplace stress, different forms of anxiety, depression and obsessive-compulsive disorder.
+ACT has been used effectively to help treat different forms of anxiety, depression, obsessive-compulsive disorder, and workplace stress.
 It has also been used to help treat medical conditions such as chronic pain, substance abuse, and diabetes.

 What to expect?